 Additional Questions and Answers about Silver and the Silver Price Today

-Investing in silver is very similar to investing in gold, platinum and other precious metals, but the fact that this metal is used in many industries changes things a little bit.
-To help clarify the situation and help you make the best possible use of a silver price chart, we will explore additional questions and answers surrounding spot silver prices, how the metal is sold, and more.
+Investing in silver is very similar to investing in gold, platinum, and other precious metals, but the fact that this metal gets used in many industries changes things a little bit.
+To help clarify the situation and make the best possible use of a silver price chart, we must explore additional questions and answers surrounding spot silver prices, how the silver gets sold, used, and more.

 Is silver sold around the world at all times?

 Yes, like gold, the silver spot price is used around the world for 24-hours per day trading.

 The silver market closes only for 60 minutes per day on weekdays, from 5:00 PM EST to 6 PM EST. The COMEX mainly sets the price of silver per ounce, and other markets too (e.g., LBMA).

 Although silver spot prices will usually be adjusted locally to show the local currency price per troy ounce, rather than the fiat US dollar price, silver price discovery mainly originates in fiat US dollars, as are many other investment options.